droidconKE/droidconKeKotlin/README.md

 # droidcon KE 23 🔥🔨

-Android app for the 4th Android Developer conference- droidcon to be held in Nairobi on 8th - 10th November.
+Android app for the 4th Android Developer conference- Droidcon Kenya to be held in Nairobi on 8th - 10th November.

 This project is the Android app for the conference.
 The app supports devices running Android 5.0+,